tomchapin/Enhanced-Payment-Entry-for-FreshBooks/readme.txt

    multiple invoices).
 User is also able to manually allocate payments.
  - Notifies clients by email after payments have been applied

+IMPORTANT: THIS APPLICATION IS NOT CURRENTLY FUNCTIONAL!!!
+Please check back soon!

 -----------------------------------------------------------------------------
 Author: Tom Chapin (tchapin@gmail.com)
         http://www.tchapin.com